Why Manual COI Tracking Is Broken (& How To Fix It)

 How Smart Property Teams Redefine Vendor Insurance Management

 Smart property teams do more than digitize COI tracking.
-They centralize vendor compliance workflows, automate renewals, and reduce dependence on local property teams to manage insurance follow-up manually.
+They centralize vendor compliance workflows, automate renewals, and reduce reliance on local property teams to manually manage insurance follow-up.
 This shifts the operating model from certificate tracking to vendor eligibility control.

 The benefits are immediate: